arenaxr/arena-robot/README.md

  - `subtopic`: Required.
 The device subtopic to publish to.
 For sensors this will always be prefixed with `sensors/`.
  - `interval_ms` For services that run repeatedly, this is the interval.
 Set to 0 by default, which will fire the service once.
 This option is ignored for async-based services.

+#### sensor_beluga_serial
+This is a [Beluga](https://github.com/WiseLabCMU/Beluga) UWB sensor connected via serial:

+ - `dev_path`: Required.
+Path to the serial dev file device.
+For example, a Beluga USB serial device commonly shows up on Linux as `/dev/ttyACM[0-9]+`.
+Hardware serial ports are often `/dev/ttyS[0-9]+`.
+For USB devices, it is best practice to use the full serial device symlink like `/dev/serial/by-id/usb-SEGGER_J-Link_000760025484-if00` so that the connection order does not affect the device assignment.
+If multiple USB devices of the same type are connected, then the `/dev/serial/by-path/.*` syminks should be used to select the serial device by USB port.
+ - `beluga_id`: Required.
+ID to assign to Beluga.
+ - `baudrate`: Optional.
+Defaults to 115200.
+ - `beluga_rate`: Optional.
+Defaults to 10.
+Rate in ms that Beluga will query and respond.
+ - `beluga_channel`: Optional.
+Defaults to unset.
+See Beluga documentation.
+ - `beluga_tx_power`: Optional.
+Defaults to unset.
+See Beluga documentation.
+ - `beluga_timeout`: Optional.
+Defaults to unset.
+See Beluga documentation.
+ - `beluga_twr_mode`: Optional.
+Defaults to unset.
+See Beluga documentation.
+ - `beluga_led_mode`: Optional.
+Defaults to unset.
+See Beluga documentation.

 #### sensor_vl53l5cx
 This is a lidar sensor that connects through I2C and addresses by toggling its LPn pins.
 It additionally supports the following arguments: